 Search "best sports betting software" and you get two completely different answers.
 One pile is enterprise platforms that power sportsbooks.
 The other is consumer apps that just tell you which sportsbook to sign up for.
+(If the sportsbooks themselves are what you are comparing, that list lives in our best NFL betting apps rankings.)
 Neither is what a profitable bettor is shopping for.
-The tools that can sharpen your process are the analytical ones: software that scans 100+ sportsbooks at once, strips the sportsbook's margin out of a price, and tells you when a number is genuinely in your favor.
+The tools that can sharpen your process are the analytical ones: software that scans every major sportsbook at once, strips the sportsbook's margin out of a price, and tells you when a number is truly in your favor.

 This guide compares the betting software that does that work, with a straight read on what each tool is best at and where OddsShopper fits.